popdemtech/smartsite/walkthrough/2_Basics/2_4_liquid_templating.md

 Take a look at `index.liquid` and `hello-world.liquid`.
 Both pages have the standard HTML boilerplate -- `<html>`, `<head>`, `<body>` -- in common.
 In fact, any new HTML page will need the basic HTML layout.
 As front-end development development, it is highly likely that `CSS` and JavaScript assets will be shared between pages.
 Given the current paradigm of fully separating each web page, a developer adding a global CSS asset would have to add a `<link>` tag *each* .liquid file.

 Standard application of the DRY principle (Don't Repeat Yourself) dictates we isolate and define repeated patterns, and reference the one-time definition where necessary.
-To DRY up `my-app`'s presentational layer, we need to isolate the base HTML markup layout, and implement the layout in each of the view scripts.
+To DRY up `smartsite`'s presentational layer, we need to isolate the base HTML markup layout, and implement the layout in each of the view scripts.
 This strategy is known as "template inheritance."

 ### 3. Add a Liquid `layout`
 Liquid has a standard concept of a "layout" template.
 A layout template defines whatever view logic it is meant to encapsulate, and defines areas within its markup meant to be customized by each implementer of the layout.